Mike Bantom

 Brown served as head coach of the World Basketball Association's Raleigh Knights during the summer of 2004, then served two seasons as an assistant coach for the Roanoke Dazzle of the NBA Development League.
 In 2006, Brown was named an assistant coach for the NBDL's Los Angeles D-Fenders,[2] and was then promoted to head coach for one season.
 Brown lives in Cary, North Carolina with his wife and three daughters.

-Choo attended Bowie State University in Maryland where he progressed to be the starting Point Guard for the Bowie Bulldogs and after his first year was recruited by Mr. Will Jones, head coach of the UDC, Firebirds where he quickly earned the starting point guard position.
-The Firebirds went seven games over .500 for the first time in 10 years.
+Choo attended Bowie State University in Maryland where he was the starting Point Guard position for the Bowie Bulldogs and after his first year was recruited by Mr. Will Jones, head coach of the UDC, Firebirds where he quickly earned the starting point guard position.
+As the leader of the team, the Firebirds went seven games over .500 for the first time in 10 years.
 Choo was honored for his exceptional basketball skills and finished his college career as the school’s all-time leader in Steals and Assists.
 During this time Choo was voted MVP of the team, he won The Pigskin Classic Award as the “Best Player” in the region and the Reslyn W. Henry Memorial Award.
 Charles “Choo” Smith graduated from the University of the District of Columbia with a Bachelor of Science Degree in Computer Science.
 Choo was inducted into the University of District of Columbia Athletic Hall of Fame in November 2015.

-Choo Smith Youth Empowerment, Inc., a non-profit organization was founded in 2007.
-It focuses on Choo’s “4L” philosophy: “Love it, Learn it, Live it, Lead it.”
+Upon retiring from the Harlem Globetrotters, Choo founded the non-profit organization Choo Smith Youth Empowerment, Inc which received it’s 501c3 designation in 2007.
+Choo Smith Youth Empowerment, Inc.focuses on Choo’s “4L” philosophy: “Love it, Learn it, Live it, Lead it.”
 It is from this organization that the Choo Smith Summer Basketball Camp was born and became the platform for many other initiatives under Choo Smith Youth Empowerment, Inc.

 Choo has received numerous awards and recognitions for his work and service in the community with children and youth.
 Some of these awards and recognitions include: